riv5181/riv5181.github.io/mqlighttutorial.md

 	The value above contains the credentials of the MQ Light service.
 This value was produced when you created the service earlier.

-	Recall that you clicked the `ADD A SERVICE OR API` link earlier then created the PostgreSQL service.
+	Recall that you clicked the `ADD A SERVICE OR API` link earlier then created the MQ Light service.
 Adding a service (or API) does two things:
 		- create a service
 		- bind the service to the application

-	Binding the MQ Light service to the application simply instructs Bluemix to share the credentials of the MQ Light service to the sample application.
+	Binding the MQ Light service to the application simply instructs Bluemix to share the credentials of the MQ Light service to the application.
 The credentials are shared by placing the values of the credentials to `VCAP_SERVICES`.

 	However, it needs to be emphasized that even if the credentials are shared through the `VCAP_SERVICES`, this sharing is useless unless the application explicitly use the `VCAP_SERVICES` environment variable.